British app-bank Monzo counts cost of growing popularity

-LONDON (Reuters) - Digital bank Monzo, whose distinctive coral-colored card has become a common feature in the wallets of young, tech savvy and mainly urban Britons, could hit 1 million users within months.
+LONDON, July 2 (Reuters) - Digital bank Monzo, whose distinctive coral-coloured card has become a common feature in the wallets of young, tech savvy and mainly urban Britons, could hit 1 million users within months.

 But the app-only bank, which has already reached 750,000 users and is valued at $336 million by its investors, needs them to do more than just sign up or encourage friends to join in order to “Monzo” one another funds and split restaurant bills.